wturner123/azurestack-docs/content/en/docs/hub/ReleaseNotes/2502/16G/_index.md

 ## New features, changed features, and fixes
 ### New features
 * Initial release of the Dell Integrated System for Microsoft Azure Stack Hub Lifecycle Manager which provides an automated way of upgrading Hardware Lifecycle Host (HLH) firmware, software and driver components.
+See [Patch and Update for 16G]({{< ref "../../../PatchAndUpdate/16G/_index.md" >}}).

 * There are improvements and updates to drivers and firmware.
+See [Release Artifacts for 16G - 2502]({{< ref "../../../ReleaseArtifacts/2502/16G/_index.md" >}}).

 ### Changed features
 There are no changed features for this release.